shreytheshreyas/tp/docs/UserGuide.md

 to the project list.

 ### Selecting a project: `select`
-Select a new project to the project list.
+Select a new project from the project list.

 Format: `select p/PROJECT_INDEX`